dijkstracula/solvent/paper/report.md

 \end{split}
 \end{equation}

-At last, substituting our solved type for `s` back into our original typing context yields a straightforward typing constraint to solve as we did with `max()`.
+In so doing, we have eliminated the free variable $k$ and transformed `s`'s type assertion into its conjuncts, yielding a straightforward typing constraint to solve as we did with `max()`.

 \begin{equation}
 \begin{split}